-Most people can discern a BMX from a racing bike, and not only by looking for bruises on their owners’ bodies.
+Most people can discern a BMX from a racing bike, not only by looking for bruises on their owners’ bodies.

 If I give a freelancer only a photo reference and ask him to draw me an icon, will that be enough?